lyz-code/blue-book/docs/linux/mkdocs.md

 The same object is called at the different events, so you can save objects from one event to the other in the object attributes.

+Keep in mind that the order of execution of the plugins follows the ordering of the list of the `mkdocs.yml` file where they are defined.

 ## Interesting objects

 ### [Files](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/structure/files.py#L14)